FAQs for Coaches

 - There are no permits allowed in Cup play

 What is the process of permitting players onto my team?

-First step is get the approval of the permitted players coach.
-A player’s obligation is to the team for which they normally play.
+The first step is to get the approval of the permitted player’s coach.
+Please remember: A player’s obligation is to the team for which they normally play.
 Once approval is gained, please email email@example.com with the following:

 - Permitted player’s name

 - Date and location of match

 The VP Youth will email you the approval form, which must be completed and presented to the referee prior to the match.
 NOTE: the form for VIPL is different from the regular league.